epsylon/oasis/README.md

 Oasis is TRULY MODULAR.
 Here's a list of what comes deployed with the "core".

  + Agenda: Module to manage all your assigned items.
+ + AI: Module to talk with a LLM called '42'.
  + Audios: Module to discover and manage audios.
  + Bookmarks: Module to discover and manage bookmarks.
  + Cipher: Module to encrypt and decrypt your text symmetrically (using a shared password).